 The flyer is available as a PDF download in English, Spanish, and Vietnamese.

-This webinar from March 2021 and key statements on the responsibility to vaccinate in the COVID-19 pandemic are designed to assist arch/diocesan and parish staff to understand the moral, ethical, and medical aspects of the COVID-19 pandemic and to offer answers to common concerns and questions about vaccination.
-The video is available in English or with Spanish translation.
+Watch panel discussion and webinar recordings from the Ethics Center's 2021 Get Vaccinated Webinar Series.
+These important conversations cover a range of important statements on the responsibility to vaccinate in the COVID-19 pandemic and are designed to assist community supporters, social workers, educators, arch/diocesan and parish staff to understand the moral, ethical, and medical aspects of the COVID-19 pandemic and to offer answers to common concerns and questions about vaccination.

 These brief public service videos and vaccination information flyers are available for distribution via web and social media in English, Spanish, Vietnamese, and Mandarin.
 The flyer can be viewed and downloaded directly from this page (see below) for community distribution in digital or download a print-ready version with crop lines for external printing and distribution.
 Get Vaccinated Flyer-Four Panel-Print Ready